vlcn-io/cr-sqlite/notes.md

 todo:

 - validate tbl infos prior to replication as well as when converting to `as_crr`
-- go back thru changes-since-vtab and ensure correct error msg is set in all cases
+- go back thru changes-vtab and ensure correct error msg is set in all cases
 - support for table with only pks
 - throw if pk is not defined -- don't use rowid.
 See: